-- 3. On September 22, 2015, this Commission accepted a settlement with Leslie White whereby Ms. White voluntarily surrendered her community manager certificate. - 4.
-The settlement involved multiple investigations of the Division some of which had resulted in complaints before this Commission and some had not yet been filed. - 5.
+- 3. On September 22, 2015, this Commission accepted a settlement with Leslie White whereby Ms. White voluntarily surrendered her community manager certificate. - The settlement involved multiple investigations of the Division some of which had resulted in complaints before this Commission and some had not yet been filed. - 5.
 The settlement detailed investigations of the Division involving approximately 21 associations which, among other things, alleged that Ms. White provided forged contracts and checks to the Division; managed associations without board members for several years; managed associations without a management contract for several years; provided false information to the Division over the course of several years regarding the associations; took multiple payments over the course of several years by electronic transfer; and was the sole signor on multiple association checks. - 6.
 The settlement required payment of an administrative fine and costs in the amount of \$41,000. - 7.
 Ms. White had been providing community management services under her company NCF Corporation, doing business as, Associated Community Management. - 8.
 After surrendering her certificate, Ms. White hired two community managers to work for her under her new name, Path Community Management. - 9.
 The Division requested contracts and other documents from the new community managers to determine compliance with NRS 116. - 10.
-JONES was hired by Ms. White in September of 2015 along with Jodi Mehr. - JONES and Ms. Mehr were the only community managers working for Ms. White's company.
+Respondent MEHR and Yvonne Jones were hired by Ms. White in September of 2015. - By letter dated October 9, 2015, the Division notified MEHR of the 11. settlement between the Division and Ms. White that was approved by the Commission.

-- 12. By letter dated October 9, 2015, the Division notified JONES of the settlement between the Division and Ms. White that was approved by the Commission. - 13.
-Based on the issues the Division had with the associations managed by Ms. White, the Division requested the following documents for each association: - 1.
+- 12. Based on the issues the Division had with the associations managed by Ms. White, the Division requested the following documents for each association: - 1.
 The management contract; - 2.
 Names, addresses and phone numbers for each board member; - 3.
 Copies of meeting minutes/elections that evidence the election of each board member; and - 4.
-Copies of bank signature cards. - 14.
-By email dated October 23, 2015, JONES provided management contracts for the associations she managed. - 15.
-The management contracts permitted management fees to be taken by electronic transfers. - 16.
-By letter dated January 8, 2016, the Division requested from JONES bank statements and financial statements. - 17.
-By letter dated February 2, 2016, JONES and Ms. Mehr complained about the investigation to the ombudsman saying "we feel like we are being singled out and attacked simply because of where we are employed." - 18.
-JONES and Ms. Mehr state in the letter that they "are also aware that [they] are the licensed community managers that are responsible for ensuring that the communities and boards are in compliance with the law." - 19.
-The Division continued requesting bank records and financial statements. - 20.
-Upon review of the financial records provided by JONES, the Division found that payments to the management company were much higher than what was stated in the income and expense statements and were in excess of the contracted fee. - 21.
-Income and expense statements provided to board members did not accurately reflect the association money paid to the management company. - 22.
-In May 2016, Jones was notified that amounts paid to the management company were much higher than the amounts noted in the income and expense statements.
+Copies of bank signature cards. - 13.
+By email dated October 26, 2015, MEHR provided management contracts for the associations she managed. - 14.
+The management contracts permitted management fees to be taken by electronic transfers. - 15.
+Beginning in January 2016, the Division requested from MEHR bank statements and financial statements for associations she managed. - 16.
+By letter dated February 2, 2016, MEHR and Yvonne Jones complained about the investigation to the ombudsman saying "we feel like we are being singled out and attacked simply because of where we are employed." - 17.
+MEHR and Ms. Jones state in the letter that they "are also aware that [they] are the licensed community managers that are responsible for ensuring that the communities and boards are in compliance with the law." - 18.
+The Division continued requesting bank records and financial statements. - 19.
+Upon review of the financial records provided by MEHR, the Division found that payments to the management company were much higher than what was stated in the income and expense statements and were in excess of the contracted fee. - 20.
+Income and expense statements provided to board members did not accurately reflect the association money paid to the management company. - 21.
+By letter dated May 17, 2016, the Division requested a response from MEHR regarding the allegation that amounts paid to the management company by Amber Wood Homeowners Association were much higher than the amounts noted in the income and expense statements.